 Always appreciated!
 You can always mail them to our office, 4700 Rockside Road, Suite 425, Independence, OH 44131.

 Join or renew your membership, (216) 524-7700 or email firstname.lastname@example.org.

 Honor a Loved One With a Tribute Donation

 Making donations on behalf of others or in memory of others is a meaningful way of recognizing commitment to an important cause.
-You can make a tribute or memorial donation and have us send a tribute card (suggested minimum donation $25.00).
-Your tribute gift can be mailed to our office or charged to a credit card by calling (216) 524-7700 or email email@example.com.
+You can make a tribute or memorial donation and have us send a tribute card.
+Your tribute gift can be mailed to our office with this Tribute form filled out or charged to a credit card by calling (216) 524-7700 or email email@example.com.

-For more information about how you can make an impact in the area of research, please contact Deborah Shub, email@example.com, or 216-524-7700 ext.
-1.
+For more information about how you can make an impact in the area of research, please contact Catie Dargue, email@example.com, or 216-524-7700 ext.
+4.

 Week-long overnight camp exclusively for children entering grades 2 through 11 with IBD.